Get 80% off your plan for your first 3 months*

 How to calculate New Jersey sales tax

 Calculating New Jersey sales tax is straightforward because you're working with a single statewide rate.
+For a broader look at how sales tax works across different states, see the guide on how to calculate sales tax.
 Follow these steps to determine the correct amount to charge your customers.

 1. Start with the item's sale price, including any taxable shipping charges.